Ayon-SSP/Learning_java/tuts_java/bin/Notes.md

   // ..
 }
 ```

-##### JavaBean:
-1. No public arg-constructor
-2. Properties must be private
-3. public getter and setter methods
-4. Must be serializable(className implements Serializable)

-POJO : Plain old Java Object
-What is POJO?
-Every class in Java is POJO
-when it is not extending any classes except the serialziation package

 Properties of POJO class
 Below are some properties of the POJO class:
   The POJO class must be public.